Stable Matching as Transport: a Welfarist Perspective on Market Design: Introduction

-The connection to optimal transport established in our paper supports the common wisdom that matching models with a continuum of agents can be more intuitive than their finite-population counterparts; see, for example, \cite*{ashlagi2016optimal, azevedo2016supply,leshno2021cutoff,arnosti2022continuum}.
-With optimal transport methods, and for the problems we have focused on, the cardinality of the space of agents is largely irrelevant.
-Connections to optimal transport have been recently discovered and used in various areas of economic theory, for example, mechanism design~\citep*{daskalakis2015strong,perez2023fraud,kolesnikov2022beckmann,mccann2023duality}, information design~\citep*{malamud2021optimal,arieli2023persuasion}, and many others; see surveys by \cite*{ekeland2010notes,carlier2012optimal,galichon2018optimal}.
-We find a link between stability and a particular area of optimal transportation known as concave transport, pioneered by \cite*{mccann1999exact,gangbo1996geometry}.
-To the best of our knowledge, concave transport has not appeared in economic applications, with the exception of~\cite*{boerma2023composite}.
-Their paper relies on concave transport to study labor market sorting---a matching market with transferable utility---and is the closest to ours in the technical dimension.
-The literature on markets with and without transfers is almost disjoint as such markets have few similarities.
-The possibility of approaching both models from a similar concave transport perspective shows its generality and importance.
+The connection to optimal transport established in our paper reinforces the common wisdom that matching models with a continuum of agents can be more intuitive than their finite-population counterparts; see, for example, \cite*{ashlagi2016optimal, azevedo2016supply,leshno2021cutoff,arnosti2022continuum}.
+With optimal transport methods, the cardinality of the space of agents becomes largely irrelevant for the problems we address.
+Connections to optimal transport have recently been discovered and used in various areas of economic theory, including matching markets with transferable utility \citep*{gretsky1992nonatomic, galichon2022cupid}, mechanism design~\citep*{daskalakis2015strong,perez2023fraud,kolesnikov2022beckmann,mccann2023duality}, information design~\citep*{malamud2021optimal,arieli2023persuasion}, and many others; see surveys by \cite*{ekeland2010notes,carlier2012optimal,galichon2018optimal}.
+We find a link between stability and a particular area of optimal transport known as concave transport, pioneered by \cite*{mccann1999exact,gangbo1996geometry}.
+To our knowledge, concave transport has not appeared in economic applications, with the exception of~\cite*{boerma2023composite}, who use it to study labor markets with transferable utility.
+Their work is the closest to ours in the technical dimension.
+Although the theory of markets with and without transfers has very few commonalities, our shared reliance on the concave transport perspective highlights its generality and importance for understanding both settings.